 Maintaining Hope After an Alzheimer’s Diagnosis

-While there is currently there is no cure for Alzheimer’s, there are drug and non-drug treatments may help with both cognitive and behavioral symptoms.
+While there is currently no cure for Alzheimer’s, there are drug and non-drug treatments may help with both cognitive and behavioral symptoms.

 Promising New Drugs